TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-2-1.png)

-1. Plot the prior and posterior distribution of *θ* for n = 20 and y = 0.
-Consider two scenarios with different hyperparameters (a1 and b1 for Scenario 1, a2 and b2 for Scenario 2) for the prior distribution of *θ*:
+b.
+Plot the prior and posterior distribution of *θ* for n = 20 and y
+    = 0.
+Consider two scenarios with different hyperparameters (a1 and b1 for Scenario 1, a2 and b2 for Scenario 2) for the prior
+    distribution of *θ*: